 Being able to compare your expectations for the performance of your practice versus what actually happened is also essential.
 QuickBooks and Xero.com both have the ability for you to enter budget amounts for the accounts you have set up and then provide various reports that allow you to compare actual results against your budget.
 This feature can be useful as a basis for determining rewards in employee incentive programs and for defining spending limits for administrative staff.

 One of the most important things you can do to make sure you are capturing all transactions correctly is to make use of the Bank Reconciliation feature for each bank account active in the software.
-Using the Bank Reconciliation feature is similar to balancing your personal checkbook in that it assists you with verifying that the transactions you have input into the bank accounts match the bank statements you receive.
+Using the Bank Reconciliation feature in your accounting software is similar to balancing your personal checkbook.
+It assists you with verifying that the transactions you have input into the bank accounts match the bank statements you receive.
 Performing monthly bank reconciliations will help ensure that the bank balances shown in the software are an accurate representation of the available cash on hand for operation of the practice.

-Despite the fact that most consumer accounting products such as QuickBooks are designed for users without an accounting background, they can still seem overwhelming if you are not familiar with them.
+Despite the fact that most consumer accounting software such as QuickBooks is designed for users without an accounting background, they can still seem overwhelming if you are not familiar with them.
 Even experienced users often encounter situations in which they are not sure how to proceed.
-BiggsKofford’s goal is to effectively support our physician clients in the use of their accounting software so they have the financial information they need to successfully manage the operations of their practices.
+BiggsKofford’s goal is to effectively support our physician clients in the use of their accounting software so they have the information necessary for successfully medical practice financial management.

 If you have any questions about medical accounting software or the services we can provide for your practice, please contact Eric Morgan at BiggsKofford CPA: